akukhila/Zaful_project/README.md

 3.You can also run tests directly in VSCode. e.g. Testing tab or directly in the files with tests

+# Reporting
+For the reporting I am using allure reporter.
+To use this locally it is needed to install Allure

+allure dependency could be found in **package.json** file

+Allure results folder should appear after first test execution.
+To receive allure report execute command `allure generate ./allure-results -o ./allure-report`.
+As a result it will be created an allure-report folder.
+In this folder you can find **index.html** file that could be opened in the browser.

 Thank you for viewing my project!